Family fights for hands-free legislation in Michigan after son killed by distracted driver

-DETROIT - A local father is working to change the law in michigan regarding distracted driving after his son was killed in a distracted driving crash.
+DETROIT - A local father is working to change the law in Michigan regarding distracted driving after his son was killed by a distracted driver.

 The crash happened around 8 a.m. in September 2016.
 Mitchel Keifer was heading back to school at Michigan State University when he was struck by a distracted driver.
 His vehicle crossed the median and went into oncoming traffic, he was broadsided by a tractor-trailer and killed instantly.